firstmatecloud/guidelines-repo/infra/terragrunt/GUIDELINES.md

 ## Rules

+### State
+- Always use shared remote state from the configured azure storage account
+- Never save TF state files in git, they can contain sensitive information in plain text format;
+- Renaming directories would require manual changes to the state.

 ### Structure
+- Separate environments in different directories under the infra folder.

-- Terraform modules should be defined in the modules repo, so they can be configured with terragrunt files.
+- Terraform modules should be defined in the modules directory.
+The terragrunt files in the infra folder will configure and deploy the modules.
-- The infra repo contains all the terragrunt configuration per environment.
-- Every kubernetes tool, should be added under the aks folder for terragrunt and terraform modules.
+- Modules who setup kubernetes tools, should be added under the kubernetes directory.

 ### Terraform limitations

-- a change of directories should raise a warning about the terraform state.
+- Always create an output file that returns at least the resource id and name
+- Use for_each instead of count when possible
+- Use a variable with a default value over hardcoded static resource configuration.